vagrosu/eJam_assignment/README.md

 ## Frontend

-The frontend client consists of an Vite + React application, that uses:
+The frontend client consists of a Vite + React application, that uses:

 - `@tanstack/react-query` and `axios` for managing server requests and handling data.
 - Material UI components for a clean design.